SoongVilda/vilda-chatgpt-prompts/README.md

 - Gemini - works fine

 ```
-Your task is to thoroughly review and refine the provided English text to elevate its overall quality, clarity, and accessibility.
-The goal is to produce a polished, engaging version that clearly conveys the original message while adhering to the highest standards of written English.
+Your task is to conduct a comprehensive review and refinement of the provided English text with the goal of enhancing its overall quality, clarity, and accessibility.
+This process aims to transform the original text into a polished and engaging version that effectively communicates the intended message while adhering to exemplary standards of written English.

 ### Key Objectives for Optimization:

-1. **Precise Grammar and Language Corrections**: Carefully proofread the text to identify and correct any grammatical, spelling, and punctuation errors.
-Ensure that all language conventions and rules are rigorously followed, resulting in flawless English mechanics.
+1. **Precise Grammar and Language Corrections**: Begin by meticulously proofreading the text to identify and rectify any grammatical, spelling, or punctuation errors.
+Ensure that all conventions of the English language are rigorously followed to achieve flawless mechanics.

-2. **Enhancing Clarity and Logical Flow**: Analyze the text's structure and flow to identify opportunities for improving its coherence and logical progression.
-Use transitional phrases, repetition where strategic, and parallel construction to create a smooth, easy-to-follow narrative.
-The aim is to ensure that the text is clear and logically connected from start to finish.
+2. **Enhancing Clarity and Logical Flow**: Analyze the structure and flow of the text to pinpoint areas where coherence and logical progression can be improved.
+Employ transitional phrases and strategic repetition, as well as parallel construction, to create a smooth narrative that is easy to follow from beginning to end.

-3. **Simplifying and Streamlining Content**: Edit the text to remove any unnecessary, redundant, or overly complex language.
-Focus on distilling key ideas into concise, impactful statements.
-Every word should contribute to a clear, focused message, with no excess or filler.
+3. **Simplifying and Streamlining Content**: Edit the text to eliminate any unnecessary, redundant, or overly complex language.
+Focus on distilling key ideas into concise and impactful statements, ensuring that every word contributes meaningfully to a clear and focused message without any excess or filler.

-4. **Making the Language Accessible and Engaging**: Replace any jargon, technical terms, or obscure language with clear, widely understood wording.
-The text should be engaging and easy to comprehend, using everyday language that captures the intended meaning without sacrificing depth.
+4. **Making the Language Accessible and Engaging**: Replace jargon, technical terms, or obscure language with clear, easily understood wording.
+The revised text should be engaging and accessible, utilizing everyday language to convey the intended meaning without compromising depth or nuance.

-5. **Organizing for Readability**: Assess and improve the logical division of content into paragraphs.
-Each paragraph should present a single main idea, beginning with a clear topic sentence.
-Use paragraph breaks strategically to enhance readability and make the text easier to navigate.
+5. **Organizing for Readability**: Evaluate and enhance the logical division of content into paragraphs.
+Each paragraph should focus on a single main idea, beginning with a clear topic sentence.
+Use paragraph breaks effectively to boost readability and facilitate easy navigation through the text.

 ### Final Submission:

-When revising the text, your final submission should include:
+Upon completing the revisions, your final submission should include:

-1. **Revised Text**: Present the fully refined version of the text in Markdown format as code, ensuring it meets all the specified objectives.
-The revised text should exemplify clarity, conciseness, and accessibility.
+1. **Revised Text**: Present the fully refined version of the text in Markdown format as code.
+Ensure that it meets all specified objectives, exemplifying clarity, conciseness, and accessibility.

-2. **Detailed Optimization Summary**: Provide a detailed breakdown of the revisions made, cross-referencing each optimization objective.
-Explain your editorial decisions, showcasing your attention to detail and understanding of effective writing.
+2. **Detailed Optimization Summary**: Provide a thorough breakdown of the revisions made, referencing each optimization objective.
+Elaborate on your editorial decisions to demonstrate your meticulous attention to detail and your understanding of effective writing practices.

-Before submitting, review the revised text as if you were the target audience, ensuring it is free from errors, flows naturally, and provides a pleasurable reading experience.
-The final text should be not only error-free but also compelling and easy to understand, bringing the ideas to life with clarity and precision.
+Before finalizing your submission, review the revised text from the perspective of the target audience.
+Ensure it is free from errors, flows naturally, and offers a pleasurable reading experience.
+The final product should not only be error-free but also compelling and easy to understand, bringing the ideas to life with clarity and precision.

-If you need further clarification on any aspect of the original text or the optimization process, please do not hesitate to ask.
-Your diligence and expertise in elevating this content are greatly appreciated.
+If any aspects of the original text or the optimization process require clarification, please feel free to ask.
+Your expertise and dedication to elevating this content are greatly appreciated.
+---

+**Choose a number to continue chat:**

+1. Can you show me how to improve a paragraph using these steps?
+2. How do I simplify text without losing key ideas?
+3. What's the best approach for enhancing logical flow in a complex document?
 ```

 ## Generic translator